 This list is here to help you find the best drum gifts for any drummer, from great budget ideas to huge gifts that will blow your drummer away.

-DrumheadAuthority has put together a huge list of the best drum gifts: you’re bound to find the perfect gift for the drummer in your life.
+DrumheadAuthority has put together a huge list of the best drum gifts: you’re bound to find the perfect gifts for the drummers in your life.
 Use the links below to skip to a specific price range, or start scrolling to see everything!

 These ideas for drum gifts are perfect if you need a drummer’s birthday gift, Christmas gift, anniversary gift, or any other reason.
 Need Valentines day gifts for drummers?
 You’ve come to the right place.
-This list is also great if you’re a drummer, and just want to treat yourself to something new and exciting (you deserve a reward, right!?).
+This list is also great if you’re a drummer yourself, and just want to treat yourself to something new and exciting (you deserve a reward, right!?).

 Importantly, this is a list made by drummers, for drummers… There’s no junk!
 Each of these drum gifts have been put under the microscope and thoroughly researched, so you can be sure you’re buying something that is high quality, interesting, and actually useful… We’ve got our finger on the pulse to make sure you’re seeing only the best gifts for drummers.
-There’s a good mixture of serious gear, along with a few novelty drum gifts.
+There’s a good mixture of serious gear and drum gadgets, along with a few novelty drum gifts.
 However, we’ve made sure that even the novelty drum gifts are still actually useful!

 – drum gifts under $20 –

 So you’re searching for drum gifts and you’re on a budget?
 No problem!
-Here are some of the most unique, interesting, and useful gift ideas for drummers.
+Here are some of the most unique, interesting, and useful gifts for a drummer.
 Best of all, these drum gifts cost next to nothing, and everything listed here is stuff that drummers will actually use.
 Buy one, or combine them to put together a great drum gift pack.

 Pearl’s PTT13 Drummer’s Multi-Tool is an extremely useful drum gift, and has everything drummers need when it comes to drum tools.
 Importantly, this has every drummer’s best friend: a drum key, for tuning and setting up.
 There are also hex (a.k.a.
 Allen) keys, a number of different screwdrivers, and a bottle opener for that after-show cold beer.
 Having a multi-tool handy during a show is priceless, because things can break or come loose without notice.
 Pearl’s PTT13 Multi-Tool is a top choice, made with high quality alloy and built to last.
 Pearl is a top brand in the drumming world, and they’ve designed this tool specifically for drummers.
 This is the ultimate drummer’s tool, and something every drummer should have in their toolbox….
 This makes the Pearl PTT13 one of the best gifts for drummers, and one of the best gadgets for drummers.

 The Zildjian Drummers Survival Kit is a great gift for drummers, especially if they play live shows.
 The pack has everything a drummer needs for gigging: A drumhead repair patch, spare snare wire strings, washers, cymbal felts, and sleeves.
 Felts and sleeves are particularly important for stopping damage from metal-on-metal contact between cymbals and cymbal stands.
 Sometimes the “house kit” at a show is missing some of these important parts, so it’s an excellent idea to have some handy.
 Drumheads and snare wire strings are prone to breaking, so don’t let your drummer get caught out.
 If a snare or bass drum head breaks mid-show, it might be game over.
 There are a few other Survival Kits out there, but Zildjian’s version is the only one with a drumhead repair patch.